 In the last several years, more information has surfaced about the safety of chemicals used to create Teflon (PTFE) and other non-stick surface coated pans.
 It was found that with use, scraping food with utensils could cause tiny flecks of these chemical-based surfaces to get into your food.
-Even though the U.S. Environmental Protection Agency had deemed that ingesting small particles of these pan surfaces has not been shown to cause any real health problems, many of my patients decided to throw out their non-stick cookware and switch back to cast iron or aluminum.
+Even though the U.S. Environmental Protection Agency had deemed that ingesting small particles of these pan surfaces has not been shown to cause any real health problems, many of my patients decided to throw out their non-stick cookware and switch back to cast iron.

 Cast iron cookware has been around forever and can even offer some health benefits, particularly to people who may not get enough iron in their diets.
 However, for other people – like postmenopausal women – additional iron in your diet may set the stage for heart disease through iron overload.
 Of course, there are ceramic and copper-coated cookware that have various pros and cons, but many people still want to use aluminum – particularly the “new” aluminum.
 That’s what I’d like to talk to you about here – whether using aluminum cookware poses a health risk to you.

 Back around 1970, a Canadian research team found that there was a connection between the aluminum in the diet and the development of Alzheimer’s disease.
 High levels of aluminum concentrations were found in the brains of Alzheimer patients on autopsy.
 It wasn’t determined, though, if the aluminum ingestion came first or if the aluminum deposits in the brain were a result of the Alzheimer disease itself.
 News of this research surfaced though and an aluminum scare was born.